evenrose/CS224W_2023_Winter_Colab/README.md

 # CS224W_2023_Winter_Colab
-Thare the solutions for CS224W_2023_Winter_Colab, for discussion purposes only.
+There are the solutions for CS224W_2023_Winter_Colab, for discussion purposes only.